modabas/lab-dapr-with-famous-actors-take2/README.md

 ## Distributed tracing support:
 Asp.Net Core, Postgresql and Dapr has distributed tracing support out of the box.
 Also Microsoft Orleans supports it starting from 7.0.

-This project uses OpenTelemetry tracing and exports them to Zipkin since Zipkin is already setup in development environment by Dapr initialization process.[OpenTelemetry documents](https://opentelemetry.io/docs/instrumentation/net/getting-started/) provide an excellent starting point on how to add OpenTelemetry supoort to a .Net project.
+This project uses OpenTelemetry tracing and exports them to Zipkin since Zipkin is already setup in development environment by Dapr initialization process.
+[OpenTelemetry documents](https://opentelemetry.io/docs/instrumentation/net/getting-started/) provide an excellent starting point on how to add OpenTelemetry supoort to a .Net project.

 ## Setup
 1. Start up a Postgresql instance with logical replication enabled.
 Such a docker container can be started with following command: